-How is the treatment of chronic leukaemia carried out in a diagnosed patient?
+How is the treatment of chronic leukemia carried out in a diagnosed patient?

 Chemotherapy: Alkylating agents, INT alfa 2b, and steroids were used in the earlier stages.
 A newer drug functions by limiting the progression of CML and promoting stem cell proliferation.
 Newer drugs are also being used in treatment-resistant cases of CML

-What is the outcome of the treatment of chronic leukaemia?
+What is the outcome of the treatment of chronic leukemia?

 The outcome is called “prognosis”.

-Before the usage of tyrosine kinase inhibitors, the prognosis of chronic leukaemia was a survival time of 3-5 years after diagnosis.
+Before the usage of tyrosine kinase inhibitors, the prognosis of chronic leukemia was a survival time of 3-5 years after diagnosis.

-Post-discovery of tyrosine kinase inhibitors, the survival rate of chronic leukaemia became 89% after 5 years.
+Post-discovery of tyrosine kinase inhibitors, the survival rate of chronic leukemia became 89% after 5 years.

 BloodCancerCure is the world’s first such organization working 24*7 on helping blood cancer patients.
 BloodCancerCure works for patients across the world by providing the lowest cost for Bone Marrow Transplants, Chemotherapy, and Bone marrow test.
 You can contact at +91-8448533753 to talk to our experts at BloodCancerCure for BMT treatment in India.